joycechery/Sapindaceae/README.md

 # Sapindaceae

-This outlines the bioinformatic processing steps in Chery, et al 2016 Look at the wiki for descriptions of steps and code in each directory
+This outlines the bioinformatic processing steps in Chery, et al 2017.